Charles Edensor Heathcote: First World War

+Postwar and final years

 Returning to normal regimental duties in the early 1920s, he again commanded the 2nd Battalion, King's Own Yorkshire Light Infantry in India, between 1922 and 1924, was Brigadier of the 1st Rhine Brigade, with the British Army of the Rhine, between 1928 and 1929, ending his career as Brigadier in command of the 15th Brigade at York, between 1929 and 1932.

 Brigadier General Charles Edensor Heathcote was invested as a Companion of the Distinguished Service Order in 1915, as a Companion of the Order of St Michael and St George in 1918, and as a Companion of the Order of the Bath in 1919.
-He retired from the British Army in 1932 and died in Sussex on 6 September 1947, aged 72.
+He retired from the British Army in 1932.
+In retirement, he served on Uckfield Rural District Council, representing the village of Forest Row, where he lived.
+He died in Sussex on 6 September 1947, aged 72.